spoilvoid/OpenLTM/README.md

 > [!NOTE]
 > OpenLTSM is under a rapid development intending to explore the design philosophy of large foundation models in the time series field.
 It is not intended to be completely compatiable with official codebases and existing checkpoints.
-> We aim to provide a neat codebase to develop and evaluate large time series models (LTSM), which covers three milestone of tasks: **supervised training**, **large-scale pre-training**, and **large model adaptation**.
+> We aim to provide a neat codebase to develop and evaluate large time series models (LTSM), which covers three milestone applications: **supervised training**, **large-scale pre-training**, and **large model adaptation**.
 > Anyone interested is welcome to provide interesting works and PR :)

-> For deep time series models and task-specific benchmark, we strongly recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Suvery](https://arxiv.org/abs/2407.13278).
+> For deep time series models and task-specific benchmarks, we strongly recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Suvery](https://arxiv.org/abs/2407.13278).

-:triangular_flag_on_post: **News** (2024.10) We include four large time series models, release pre-training logic, and provide evaluation scripts.
+:triangular_flag_on_post: **News** (2024.10) We include four large time series models, release pre-training logic, and provide scripts.

 ## Model Checklist